 SUMMARY

-I am a postdoctoral researcher at the University of Groningen who specializes in the Greek and Hebrew manuscripts and texts of the Bible.
-My recent publications have dealt extensively with paleography and manuscript studies and their intersection with textual scholarship.
+I am an experienced researcher who specializes in the Greek and Hebrew manuscripts and texts of the Bible.
+My recent publications have dealt extensively with paleography and manuscript studies and their intersection with textual scholarship on the Bible.

 EDUCATION